learnwithfair/web-development-api/README.md

 ```

-#### If you move all files in subfolder like peopleplus then only place below in root path  as-
+#### If you move all files in subfolder like peopleplus then only place below in public directory   as-

 ```htaccess
 <IfModule mod_rewrite.c>